-Now you’ve read this guide and you’re a parkrun expert, we’d love to see you at your local parkrun.
+Now you’ve read this guide and you’re a parkrun expert, when we restart in your country, we’d love to see you at your local parkrun.

 Maybe you’ll bring a friend or make friends there.
 Just remember that every parkrunner you see will have started out one parkrun at a time, just as you are now.